 Their son Lew and his family sold “Chester” in 1967 and moved to “Cootharaba” in near Noosa Heads, Queensland.
-Unfortunately, some years later the new owner of “Chester” was killed crossing the railway line with a dozer when hit by a train.
+Unfortunately, some years later in 1981, Peter Martin, the owner of “Chester”, at that time, was killed crossing the railway line with a dozer when it was hit by a diesel rail motor.

 Jack passed away in Sydney on the 16th of July 1971, aged 83.

 “Mount View” was sold to the Clandulla Pastoral Company (Kurrawen Pty Ltd) in 1972 for around $45 per acre.
 It was then 4,203 acres capable of running 6,000 sheep and 100 cattle.
 Maybe the “Edenvale” portion on the southern end of the property had been sold earlier.